pedroilidio/PCT/README.md

   --min_samples_leaf MIN_SAMPLES_LEAF
-                        Minimum number of sample pairs in the training set required to arrive at each leaf. (default: 20) --simple_mean         If provided, the prototype function will always return the mean value over the entire sub interaction matrix of the leaf, not considering possible known instances.
+                        Minimum number of sample pairs in the training set required to arrive at each leaf. (default: 20) --verbose, -v         Show more detailed output (default: False)
-                        (default: False)
-  --verbose, -v         Show more detailed output (default: False)
 ```